 Gaseous fire prevention systems don’t leave behind any liquid or poisonous waste that could harm or endanger equipment or property.
 This is perfect for places with high-spec equipment like security alarm monitoring server rooms.
 Since the gas is under pressure, it is compact and doesn’t result in oxygen combustion.
 It is a powerful firefighting tool.

 A fire that would turn out to be uncontrollable by conventional water sprinklers can be put out with the help of pressured dry chemicals and the main detection system.
 Mono-ammonium phosphate or sodium bicarbonate are frequently used in the manufacture of dry chemicals, also referred to as powders.

 The powder type will be determined by the type of environment in which the system is installed.
 Restaurants that run the risk of oil or combustible liquid fires are the common applications for dry chemical fire suppression systems.

 Another example is a paint spray booth, which uses extremely flammable chemicals regularly.
 When used in conjunction with the right detection system, pressured dry chemicals can put out a fire before it can be seen with the naked eye, preventing damage to resources and significant commercial damage.

-You can choose the ideal dry chemical fire protection system to utilise for your requirements with the assistance of a qualified fire prevention professional or a fire protection service team.
+You can choose the ideal dry chemical fire protection system to utilise for your requirements with the assistance of a qualified fire prevention professional or an electrical contractor.

 A foam deluge fire safety system is used in places like transformers and oil tanks where water suppression is impossible.
 When a fire is discovered, water is mixed with the foam and used to extinguish the fire.